MJingv/gogogo/dictation.md

 no productive procrastination.
 just me,my axe and tree.

 ---
-social situation can be tough. there always seems to be a way that we should handle the interaction with people it gets overwhelm learn how to b o and can help to understand why people behavior in certain ways and to with to do in responds for making a good first impression to win arguments. where here to let you in on couple the secrets. but what kinds of tips and tricks can you use in everyday situations? are you curious on how you can begin people? here are 7 psychologic tricks that actually work one,make a better first impression by going first or last. here is a good tip when you come to make and awesome first impression go first or last it's only works when you in the group, but it's definite worth remembering know as the serious position fact this is one people remember you much more clearly,if the first or the last in the list this is very helpful job interviews,when you're meeting a person and want to make a last impression. two,the best way to get someone to do you a favor. there's number of ways to ask for a favor,but the most fact of method are rooted in the psychology. the nest time you ask freiends to help you out.consider making use of the rest procity of affect. simply put,people are more likely to do a favor if you're already done sth for them in the past. please don't make this the only reason why you help people. but the people you help will much likely to return a favor later on when you find yourself in the pch the good you put out in the world wil event come back to you.
+social situations can be tough. there always seems to be a way that we should handle the interaction with people it gets overwhelming learning how to *brain* operate can help to understand why people are behavioring in certain ways and what to do with to do in response from making a good first impression to winning an argument. we're here to let you in on a couple the secrets. but what kinds of tips and tricks can you use in everyday situations? are you curious on how you can begin to *read* people? here are 7 *psychological* tricks that actually work one,make a better first impression by going first or last. here is a good tip when it comes to making an awesome first impression go first or last it's only works when you in the group, but it's definitely worth remembering know as the serious position *effect* this is *when* people remember you much more clearly,if the first or the last in the list this is very helpful in job interviews,when you're meeting a person and want to make  *lasting* impression. two,the best way to get someone to do you a favor. there's a number of ways to ask for a favor,but the most *effective*  methods are rooted in the psychology. the nest time you ask a freiend to help you out.consider making use of the *reciprocity* of effect. simply put,people are more likely to do a favor if you're already done sth for them in the past. please don't make this the only reason why you help people. but the people you help be much likely to return a favor later on when you find yourself in the *pinch* the good you put out in the world wil *eventually* come back to you.
-3.when ask a friend for help,tagging a enduring first convencing a single person to help you is hardly enough,but when you over end in a tire group is almost impossible at times but if you'rs smart,you use the best stander affect to you advantage. human are much less likely to help endividule in need if there's part of a group or croud because of this,you have much more success if you approch members of group individulely gradually convincing everyone and getting the help you need.
+3.when ask a group of friends for help,tagging *individuals* first *convincing* a single person to help you is hard enough,but when you over end an *entire* group is almost impossible at times. but if you're smart,you'll use by  *stander* effect to you advantage. humans are much less likely to help an individual in need if they're part of a group or *crowd* because of this,you have much more success if you *approach* members of group individually gradually convincing everyone and getting the help you need.
-4.how to find of someone really likes. it's always interesting to figure out the strongest connection between people. and in any group,there's always a few people who show a much deeper connection with each other comparing to the others. sometimes this deeper connection can be romantic ones.

-often it's little difficult to spot the strong connection ,but lasfter could be the answer. studies have shown that when we laught together in a group,we'll automaticly look at those we have re-micro relation with. we don't always glace to a person we like most in the group,but it's always someone we have a good relation with.
+4.how to find out who someone really likes. it's always interesting to figure out the strongest connection between people. and in any group,there's always a few people who *share* a much deeper connection with each other compared to the others. sometimes this deeper connection can be romantic ones. often it's little difficult to spot the strong connection ,but *laughter* could be the answer. studies have shown that when we laugh together in a group,we'll *automatically* look at those we have an *amicable* relation with. we don't always *glance* at a person we like the most in the group,but it's always someone we have a good relation with.
-5,the power of mirror
+5,the power of mirroring
-mirror is one people magmake each other's meaner than behaviors usually during conversation. most of time ,we do the subconcious ,but if you're really be a trust ,you may want to give the relationship a little nage with the power of mirror try not when they nog during the conversation or use your hand convery your words in the similar style but don't do it medicately or you'll do abvious. research has shown , this task build trust and make other person feel comfortable around you 6,when we're in a argument,just be faster when in a argument it's not always easy,and sometimes it help to have a car of your slive when the most effective meathod why we're want to be the simplest ,we also just talk faster. research has shown,when people speak quite,there's general thing has been more knowledgeable. it's hard for people to refuse quite fire point because there's might has a recard to interact what we're saying 7,remember the people their fear to do whatever they want and there're be likely to do what you want. people don't like feeling if they have no choice. i'll always hate when i was forced to do sth against my will ,7 years piano so if you can create that illusion of choice,you're generally have a better chance of convincing someone to do sth you're not even lying to them,you're simply reminding them that they fear to do whatever they want of course thing,new this deep done but reminding them the effect,make you seem less pussy and increase the chances of them grooming with you it's simple trick,that's totally honest and non-multiple. and research shown,that the works wonders now we'll quick you the 7 simple psychology tricks.it's time to go out in to the real world and try them out. but remember we gain the power of come great with responsibility ,try not to be monipu or mland with this tricks have you try any of this method before what's some psychology tricks you've used in social situation. let's konw on the comments below.
+mirroring is *when* people *mimic* each other's *mannerisms* and behaviors usually during conversation. most of the time ,we do this *subconsciously* ,but if you're really *build* a trust ,you may want to give the relationship a little *nudge* with the power of mirror try *nodding* when they nod during the conversation or use your hand *convey* your words in the similar style but don't do it *immediately* or you'll do *obvious*. research has shown that this *technique* builds trust and make other person feel more comfortable around you.
+6,when we're in a argument,just be faster
+*winning*  a argument it's not always easy,and sometimes it help to have a *card* up your *sleeve* one of the most effective methods *might* also be one of the simplest ,just talk faster. research has shown,when people speak quitely,there's general *seen* as been more knowledgeable. it's harder for people to refuse quite fire points because there's *mind* has to work harder to *interrupt* what we're saying
+7,remember the people their *free* to do whatever they want and they'll be more likely to do what you want. people don't like feeling if they have no choice. i'll always hated when i was forced to do sth against my will ,7 years of piano so if you can create that illusion of choice,you're generally have a better chance of convincing someone to do sth you're not even lying to them,you're simply reminding them that they're *free* to do whatever they want of course they *know* this deeper *down* but reminding them of the fact make you seem less *pushy* and it increases the chances of them *agreeing* with you it's simple trick,that's totally honest and not *manipulative*. and research shown,that the works wonders now we've *equipped* you the 7 simple psychology tricks.it's time to go out in to the real world and try them out. but remember with  *great*  power comes great with responsibility ,try not to be *manipulative* or *malevolent* with this tricks have you try any of this methods before what are some psychology tricks you've used in social situation. let's know in the comments below. if you like this video,please give us a like and hit subscribe.